All Episodes

 And I'm not criticizing him.

-When it's Trump, they're very quick because they've been told when he says something that uh is dubious to you, you call him on it immediately, but they don't do that to Harris.
+When it's Trump, they're very quick because they've been told when he says something that is dubious to you, you call him on it immediately.

-We're looking out for the country long term.
+So not like you and me, that we're looking out for the country long term.

-It's not Hannity and O'Reilly.
+It's not Hannany and O'Reilly.

-By the way, we should note here this is the first time in your career that you ever announced who you're voting for.
+By the way, we should note here, this is the first time in your career that you ever announced who you're voting for.

 You've never done this before.

-You're in London not watching that game.
+You're in London watching that game.

-Because he saw the picture of me and the jet owner Woody uh Johnson, the former ambassador of the Court of St. James, we're on a sideline together.
+Because he saw the picture of me and the jet owner, Woody Johnson, the former ambassador of the Court of St. James.

-And I said, Yeah, Mr. President, how are you?
+And I said, yeah, Mr. President, how are you?

 And you know that.